 This herb is often used in seasonal savory dishes (think Thanksgiving!) but can also be used in basic grain dishes, soups, broths, and even roasted vegetables.
 Sage offers a cooling effect on the body and improves feel-good serotonin levels that also reduce stress.
 It is also sold as a tea and is normally found in women’s specialty herbal teas on the market.
 Try rubbed sage or whole-leaf sage when using it for cooking since those are less bitter and more flavorful than ground sage.

 Basil (specifically Holy Basil) is also used to treat anxiety-related hormonal swings.
-It can help everything from hot flashes to adrenal fatigue and even headaches from stress.
-You can either cook with it, steep it as a tea, or buy in in tea leaf or supplement form.
+It can help with everything from hot flashes to adrenal fatigue and even headaches from stress.
+You can either cook with it, steep it as tea, or buy it in tea leaf or supplement form.

 3. Black Cohosh

 Black cohosh is a European plant that’s typically always found in hormonal-targeted vitamins or over-the-counter menopause supplements.
 It is one of the most well-known to treat and prevent hot flashes naturally because it’s equivalent to many pharmaceutical drugs in its ability to reduce and eliminate sweating.